 I’m a designer with a special interest in spaces and objects that move us -physically, emotionally, and creatively.

 I recently graduated with a five-year master’s degree specializing in spatial and industrial design from the Oslo School of Architecture and Design.
-As part of this, I spent a year studying spatial experience design at ArtCenter College of Design in Los Angeles, which deeply influenced my approach.
+As part of this, I spent a year studying spatial experience design at ArtCenter College of Design in Los Angeles - an experience that has deeply influenced my approach.

 My work explores how design can shape not only physical environments and objects, but also the habits, emotions, and behaviors that unfold within them.

-I’m currently based in Aarhus and always curious to connect with others working across design, research, and creative fields.
+I’m always curious to connect with others working across design, research, and creative fields.